snprim/ST558_project_1/README.md

   - [Functions](#functions)
       - [NHL records API](#nhl-records-api)
       - [NHL stats API](#nhl-stats-api)
+  - [A wrapper function for all the functions above](#a-wrapper-function-for-all-the-functions-above)
   - [Exploratory Data Analysis](#exploratory-data-analysis)

 In this vignette, we want to show how to access APIs to retrieve data.